siqirua/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a student

 1. Deleting a student while all students are being shown

-   1. Prerequisites: List all students using the `listStu` command.
+   1. Prerequisites: List all students using the `listAll` command.
 Multiple students in the list.

    1. Test case: `deleteStu 1`<br>
       Expected: First student is deleted from the student list.
 All related scores are deleted from the score list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.